FEUP-LDTS-2023/project-l04gr08/docs/README.md

 **- Jumping**: The character jumps when the up arrow key is pressed.
 The last direction she moved towards (right or left) is the direction she will jump to, or by default to the right.

-**- Double jumping**: The character can jump twice in a row if it takes a potion.
+**- Potions and Double jumping**: The character can jump twice in a row if it takes a potion that appears randomly on the map.

 **- Menu**: The initial menu that offers options to start or exit the game, as well as access the instructions.

-**- Instruction Menu**: An informational menu that provides details on how to play the game.
+**- Instruction Menu**: An informational menu that provides details on the basic controls and how to play the game.

 **- Pause Menu**: A menu accessible during the game that allows the players to temporarily pause it and resume the gameplay when they want.